Jim Tullis: Florida House of Representatives

 In 1999, Governor Jeb Bush appointed Republican State Senator Bill Bankhead as the Secretary of the Florida Department of Juvenile Justice, and called a special election to fill Bankhead's seat.
 Republican State Representative Jim King ran in the special election to fill Bankhead's seat, and under Florida's resign-to-run law, had to resign his seat to do so, prompting a special election in the 17th District.
 Tullis ran in the special election, and was initially set to face fellow City Councilman John Crescimbeni as the Democratic nominee.

 However, after qualifying, Crescimbeni withdrew from the race after an error was discovered on his campaign documents.
 Democrats sought to replace him on the ballot, but Republicans sued, arguing that Crescimbeni had never qualified.
-Circuit Court Judge Terry Lewis allowed Democrats to field a replacement candidate, and though they considered recruiting former State Representative Andy Johnson or City Councilman Eric B. Smith, the party ultimately declined to field a candidate.
+Circuit Court Judge Terry Lewis allowed Democrats to field a replacement candidate, and though they considered recruiting former State Representative Andy Johnson or City Councilman Eric Smith, the party ultimately declined to field a candidate.
 As a result, Tullis was elected to the State House unopposed.

 In 2000, Tullis ran for re-election and was challenged by Republican Stan Jordan, a member of the Duval County School Board.
 Jordan and Tullis were the only candidates who filed, which opened up the race to all voters.
 Jordan narrowly defeated Tullis for re-election, winning 50.3 percent of the vote to Tullis's 49.7 percent, a margin of 159 votes.

 Tullis ran against Jordan in 2002, and narrowly lost the Republican primary to him again.
 Jordan won 52 percent of the vote to Tullis's 48 percent.